Here are some of the most common exam hall anxieties, and how to sort them out if they happen to you

 If this happens, you don’t need to spend the exam sweating over the possibility of getting caught with contraband, as you will be given a final chance to hand in any banned items.

-After everyone is seated but before the exam starts, the invigilator will ask anyone to hand in their mobile phone who hasn’t already done so – you won’t face any penalties if you hand your phone over at this point, but hanging on to it after this final warning could earn you a disqualification.
+After everyone is seated but before the exam starts, the invigilator will ask anyone to hand in their mobile phone who hasn’t already done so – you won’t face any penalties if you hand your phone over at this point, but hanging on to it after could get you disqualified.